andymass/base16-matlab/README.md

 apply_colors('default-light')
 ```

-:cold_sweat: The MATLAB files in `colors/` cannot be run directly
+> :cold_sweat: The MATLAB files in `colors/` cannot be run directly
 because their filenames contain hyphens.
 If you would like to use them
 manually you will need to rename them (e.g.
 `for x in base16-*.m; do mv $x ${x//-/_};done`)
-and setup the `base16_opts` structure manually.
+and set up the `base16_opts` structure manually.

 ### Options and variants

 Each Base16 MATLAB scheme currently supports two options:

-  - You can choose to suppress highlighting of the current cursor
+  - You can choose to suppress the highlighting of the
+editor line currently under the cursor
-line by setting the second argument of `apply_colors` to `0`.
+by setting the second argument of `apply_colors` to `0`.
 The default behavior (equivalent to an argument of `1`) is to
 highlight the cursor line.
   - Each scheme also has a variant color assignment which may look